vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ## Save-Restore locals

-There are no true local variables in ChatScript.
+`$$xxx` and `$xxx` variables are global, merely transient and permanent.
-All variables are global, merely some are transient and some are permanent.
+Function variables like `^myval` are restricted in use to the function declaring them, so they are sort of local variables, but they are stand-ins for the arguments passed, which means if you write on the function variable you are changing something above you as well.

-Function variables like ^myval are restricted in use to the function declaring them, so they are sort of local variables, but the are stand-ins for the arguments passed, which means if you write on the function variable you are changing something above you as well.
+Fortunately there are local variables, `$_xxx`.

-And without local variables, it is easy to accidentally reuse the same name of a temporary variable that you used above you in the call chain.
+Without local variables, it is easy to accidentally reuse the same name of a transient variable that you used above you in the call chain.
 Imagine this:
 ```
 outputmacro: ^mycall()